MicrosoftDocs/cloud-adoption-framework/docs/app-dynamics/index.md

 # Measure business outcomes with AppDynamics

 Measuring and quantifying successful business outcomes is a crucial part of any cloud adoption strategy.
-Understanding application performance and user experience and its impact on those business outcomes is often a fundamental part of the equation of measuring business outcomes.
-However accurately measuring that correlation between application performance, user experience, and business impact is often difficult, inaccurate, and time-consuming.

-Measuring and quantifying successful business outcomes is a crucial part of any cloud adoption strategy.
-Understanding application performance and user experience and its impact on those business outcomes is often a fundamental part of the equation of measuring business outcomes.
-However accurately measuring that correlation between application performance, user experience, and business impact is often difficult, inaccurate, and time-consuming.
+Understanding an application's performance and user experience is key to measuring those business outcomes.
+However, accurately measuring the correlation between application performance, user experience, and business impact is often difficult, inaccurate, and time consuming.

-AppDynamics can provide business insights for virtually any use case but as part of a comprehensive cloud adoption strategy many organizations start with the following key use cases:
+AppDynamics can provide business insights for most use cases, and many organizations start a comprehensive cloud adoption strategy with the following use cases:

-- Pre and post mighration comparison
+- Pre- and post-migration comparison
 - Business health
 - Release validation
 - Segment health